objectkuan/FastsocketPortingWorkspace/NEWREADME.md

 **Host B**:

 > - Make sure the host is booted with the fastsocket kernel
-> - Load the module into kernel and complete configurations
+> - Load the module into kernel and complete configurations in [How To Use](NEWREADME.md#how-to-use).
 > - Make the demo server
 >
 >	`# cd demo && make`